 The government, with the assistance of The World Bank, has worked to improve Azerbaijan’s healthcare system in recent years.
-Projects have seen the construction of new medical facilities, the introduction of new equipment and the training of medical staff.
+New medical facilities have been constructed and there have been projects to train medical staff and introduce new equipment.

-However, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries.
-Most expats access quality private healthcare in Baku and, in serious cases, seek treatment abroad, mostly to Turkey or elsewhere in Europe.
+Still, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries.
+Most expats access quality private healthcare in Baku and, in serious cases, seek treatment abroad, mostly in Turkey or elsewhere in Europe.

 Public healthcare in Azerbaijan

 Private healthcare in Azerbaijan

 Fortunately, private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff.
 Thanks to this, most expats living in Azerbaijan choose to use private hospitals.
-The private healthcare sector has undergone expansion in recent years, leaving expats with more choice when it comes to their health.
+The private healthcare sector has undergone expansion in recent years, leaving expats with more options when it comes to their health.